-What is 'Holon'?
+What Is 'Holon'?

 ‘Holon’ is a little known word but one used to describe the endemic ‘micro’ ecosystem each tree provides.